hanapedia/hexagon/README.md

 By configuring the deployment strategies, Physical network topology of the benchmark microservices application can be altered.
 Features such as Service Mesh type, pod affinity, replicas, and load balancers can be configured via Kubernetes resources.

 ### Anomaly simulation [WIP]
-the-bench extends chaos engineering tools to simulate more complex and realistic set of anomalies, faults, and failures in microservices.
+Hexagon extends chaos engineering tools to simulate more complex and realistic set of anomalies, faults, and failures in microservices.

 ## Project Structure
 - `./cmd/service-unit/main.go` is the entry point for service unit binary.